madelyn-wolf/Risk-Assessment/README.md

 - **Course:** IFT 475 – Security Analysis
 - **Institution:** Arizona State University
 - **Environment:** Apporto Modular Cyberlab
-- **Methodology:** OSINT analysis paired with simulated penetration testing
+- **Purpose:** Educational, non-production security assessment

 ---

 ## Disclaimer
-This project was conducted **strictly for educational purposes** in a controlled academic environment.
-All penetration testing activities were performed on **authorized, simulated systems only**.
-No real-world systems were targeted.
+This project was conducted **strictly for educational purposes** within a controlled academic environment.
+All penetration testing was performed on simulated systems.
+No real-world systems were accessed or harmed.

+---

+## License
+This repository is shared for **portfolio and professional demonstration purposes**.
+All rights reserved by the authors.
+Unauthorized commercial use is not permitted.

 ---